Office of Budgets & Grants Administration

 - Grantors frequently require cost-sharing, in the form of a cash or in-kind match, as evidence of institutional commitment to a project.
 Matching funds must be approved in advance by your Department or Program Chair and College Dean (or appropriate supervisor if you are not faculty), as well as the Provost and Vice President of Finance and Administration before a proposal is submitted.
 It is a good idea to get this commitment early in the process-even before you have begun formally writing your proposal.
-Matching funds, in the form of smaller cash matches, are also available through the Butler Institute for Research and Scholarship (BIRS).
-For more information, contact the director of BIRS.
+Matching funds, in the form of smaller cash matches, may also be available through the Office of Sponsored Programs.
+For more information, contact the director of OSP.

 - The university's fringe benefit rate is 32% during the academic year for full-time employees and 8% for graduate students, part-time employees, and full-time faculty who are on a nine month contract and are seeking funding for the summer.
 Faculty on twelve-month appointments should use the 32% rate year-round.
 There are no fringe benefit costs associated with full-time undergraduate students.

-- If the grantor requests a budget in a form incompatible with Butler's chart of accounts, the BGA will require a parallel internal budget, which translates the proposed budget into a form compatible with Butler's accounts.
-Both of these budgets must be completed and reviewed by the BGA before the proposal is submitted.
+- If the grantor requests a budget in a form incompatible with Butler's chart of accounts, the BGA/OSP will require a parallel internal budget, which translates the proposed budget into a form compatible with Butler's accounts.
+Both of these budgets must be completed and reviewed by the BGA/OSP before the proposal is submitted.

-- An Authorization for External Funding form must accompany all applications submitted to external entities.
+- A routing through Birs GO must accompany all applications submitted to external entities.
 This form has a brief description of the grant and space to detail any cost-sharing or other University commitments.
-The BIRS Office and BGA can assist with filling out this form and routing it to the appropriate individuals on campus.
+OSP can assist with filling out this form, and the routing will be sent to the appropriate parties automatically.

-- All grant applications (including proposal narratives and budgets) must be submitted with the Authorization for External Funding form to the Butler Institute for Research and Scholarship a minimum of two weeks before the application deadline.
+- All grant applications (including proposal narratives and budgets) must be submitted using the online routing system to OSP before the application deadline.
+OSP recommends starting the routing a week to two weeks before the deadlin.
 This procedure allows adequate time to ensure that you have a fully-developed application and also ensures that the University has approved of any cost-sharing requirements or other grant-related commitments.
 Failure to submit these materials by the internal deadline will jeopardize chances of timely University approvals and could result in a delayed or missed submission.

 Fringes and payroll taxes must be included in your budget for all individuals paid through Butler's Payroll Office, including students.
 There are no exceptions.
 The following rates should be used in preparing your budget: